-Nintendo Switch OLED model vs Nintendo Switch: what’s the difference?
+Nintendo Switch OLED vs normal Switch: what’s the difference? | Stuff

 If you want to know the main reason why you should consider buying a Nintendo Switch OLED model then, well, the clue’s in the name.
 As well as increasing the size of the display, Nintendo has replaced the original Switch’s LCD with a 7in OLED panel.
 If you’ve made the jump from an LCD phone to an OLED-toting one – or perhaps you were the owner of the evidently ahead-of-its-time OLED PlayStation Vita – then you’ll know what a huge difference it can make.
 Richer, more vivid colours, inkier blacks and improved contrast: there’s a good reason why OLED continues to reign supreme in the world of screen tech.

-The Switch OLED’s resolution remains at 1280x720, but despite the undoubtedly disappointing lack of a bump in that department, the move to OLED is still a big upgrade for those who care about visuals.
+The Switch OLED’s resolution remains at 1280×720, but despite the undoubtedly disappointing lack of a bump in that department, the move to OLED is still a big upgrade for those who care about visuals.
 The watercolour painting in motion that is The Legend of Zelda: Breath of the Wild and its upcoming sequel will look absolutely sumptuous on an OLED.

-Nintendo says the Switch OLED features ‘enhanced audio’ from the console’s speakers.
-Nobody has been able to test that claim yet, but it’s certainly a welcome upgrade.
-What it doesn’t do, though, is distract from arguably the most disappointing omission from the Switch OLED: Bluetooth audio.
-Not being able to use your wireless cans with the original Switch was a big letdown and felt outdated back in 2017, and while a number of brands have released Switch headsets with USC-C dongles that enable wireless connectivity, it’d be nice if you could pair any old pair of Sonys or Boses that you might have lying around.
-But from what we’ve heard so far, it doesn't sound like Nintendo has added this functionality, and unless it can do so via some sort of firmware update, it looks like you’ll be plugging in headphones for some time yet.
-Boo.
+Nintendo says the Switch OLED features ‘enhanced audio’ from the console’s speakers, and they’re definitely noticeably louder and more detailed.
+If you’d still rather use headphones, Nintendo finally enabled Bluetooth support for all its Nintendo Switch models (including the OLED) last month.
+Not being able to use your wireless cans with the original Switch was a big letdown and felt outdated back in 2017.
+And while a number of brands have released Switch headsets with USC-C dongles that enable wireless connectivity, it’s much easier now you can pair any old pair of Sonys or Boses that you might have lying around.

 Power: Same as it ever was

 What’s the difference?
 Short answer: nothing.
-Despite all the talk about a 4K-ready Switch Pro being on the horizon, the Switch OLED will have the same customised Nvidia Tegra X1 as its predecessor, the same 4GB of RAM, and the same max 1920x1080 at 60fps performance when docked.
+Despite all the talk about a 4K-ready Switch Pro being on the horizon, the Switch OLED will have the same customised Nvidia Tegra X1 as its predecessor, the same 4GB of RAM, and the same max 1920×1080 at 60fps performance when docked.
 There’s no 4K upscaling of any sort going on here.
 In handheld mode, meanwhile, 720p remains the best you can expect resolution-wise.

-Power-hungry Nintendo gamers were definitely expecting more, and while we can see how it might be tricky for Nintendo to develop games that run well on a 4K top-tier model without crushing the handheld-only 720p Switch Lite, or simply looking awful by comparison on the weaker hardware, it does feel like a missed opportunity.
+Power-hungry Nintendo gamers were definitely expecting more and, while we can see how it might be tricky for Nintendo to develop games that run well on a 4K top-tier model without crushing the handheld-only 720p Switch Lite or simply looking awful by comparison on the weaker hardware, it does feel like a missed opportunity.

 Handheld Switch players will likely be chuffed with the OLED upgrade, but if your own Switch is usually docked, there’s simply no reason to upgrade.
 Games are going to look and perform identically.
 And we still wouldn’t rule out a 4K Switch in the not-too-distant future.

-Note: UPDATE: It's not the Switch Pro we were holding out for, but is the new OLED-equipped Nintendo Switch worth your cash?